th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/wakeword.md

 ## What is a Wake Word?
 A Wake Word is a word, for example a name, to wake a Voice Assistant.
 After you wake up a voice assistant you can give it a task to proceed.
+There are 4 scenarios a program con detect a wakeword:
+- true positiv: The wake word was spoken, and was detected correct.
+- false negative: The wake word was spoken and was not detected by the program.
+- false positive: The wake word was not spoken but the program detects a wake word.
+- true negative: The wake word was spoken and the program does not detect a wake word.

+The goal of a wake word system is to recognize the wake word with the greatest possible precision.
+So false negative and false positive detections are not welcome.

 ## How does Rhasspy listen to a Wake Word?
 Rhasspy itself won't listen to a wake word.
 It listens for MQTT messages on `'hermes/hotword/<wakeword>/detected'`.